JuliaReinforcementLearning/GridWorlds.jl/README.md

 This package is inspired by [gym-minigrid](https://github.com/maximecb/gym-minigrid).
 In order to cite this package, please refer to the file `CITATION.bib`.
 Starring the repository on GitHub is also appreciated.
 For benchmarks, refer to `benchmark/benchmarks.md`.

 **Important note:** This package is undergoing heavy internal redesign.
-This README reflects the new design.
+This README reflects the new design (some visualizations might be oudated).
 The README for the last released version (`0.4.0`) can be found [here](https://github.com/JuliaReinforcementLearning/GridWorlds.jl/tree/c0e86bb6c33819f0e4a4cefe0284d985d0474ed3).

 ## Table of contents: